Who is eligible: All students from college level to PhD

 1) Submit your idea in the form of a document not exceeding five pages with the following contents:

-2) Presentation: If your idea is shortlisted, then be prepared to present the idea within a strict time limit of 10 minutes and additional five minutes for rapid question-answer session.
+2) Presentation: If your idea is shortlisted, then be prepared to present the idea within a strict time limit of 10 minutes and an additional five minutes for a rapid question-answer session.

-3) Reward: The top two ideas will be given awards of INR 50,000 each.
+3) Reward: The top two ideas will be given a cash prize.
 The Award Committee will also suggest mentors for the winning teams to take the ideas forward for funding and implementation.